Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 22 Januari 2025 05.25.12 UTC
+- WIB: Rabu, 22 Januari 2025 06.22.21 UTC
-- WITA: Rabu, 22 Januari 2025 06.25.12 UTC
+- WITA: Rabu, 22 Januari 2025 07.22.21 UTC
-- WIT: Rabu, 22 Januari 2025 07.25.12 UTC
+- WIT: Rabu, 22 Januari 2025 08.22.21 UTC

 Kutipan Inspiratif:
-"Take up one idea.
-Make that one idea your life - think of it, dream of it, live on that idea.
-Let the brain, muscles, nerves, every part of your body, be full of that idea, and just leave every other idea alone.
-This is the way to success."
+"Life is like a steering wheel, it only takes one small move to change your entire direction."

-Kategori: success
+Kategori: motivational